Recent developments in mathematical aspects of relativistic fluids: New formulation of the relativistic Euler equations: null structures and regularity properties

 \section{New formulation of the relativistic Euler equations: null structures and regularity properties}

 Equations \eqref{E:LWP_relativistic_Euler_system} that Lichnerowicz derived to prove local existence and uniqueness of solutions to the relativistic Euler equations involve operators that make the role of the characteristics manifest.
-They are the operators $u^\mu \partial_\mu$ and $(G^{-1})^{\alpha\beta} u^\mu \partial_\alpha \partial_\beta \partial_\mu$ that form the principal part of \eqref{E:LWP_relativistic_Euler_system}.
+They are the operators $u^\mu \partial_\mu$ and $(G^{-1})^{\alpha\beta} u^\mu \partial_\alpha \partial_\beta \partial_\mu$ that form the principal part of \eqref{E:LWP_relativistic_Euler_system}, the latter operator being a combination of the transport operator $u^\mu \partial_\mu$ and the wave operator $(G^{-1})^{\alpha\beta}\partial_\alpha \partial_\beta $.
 Nevertheless, such equations are not yet good enough for more refined applications, such as the study of shock formation or the study of low-regularity solutions.
 Standard first-order formulations of relativistic Euler (i.e., any of the forms \eqref{E:Relativistic_Euler_eq_full_system}, \eqref{E:Projected_relativistic_Euler_eq_full_system}, \eqref{E:Projected_relativistic_Euler_density_entropy_full_system}, \eqref{E:Projected_relativistic_Euler_enthalpy_entropy_full_system} or variants thereof, including formulations as first-order symmetric hyperbolic systems) are not appropriate for such applications either and have (from the point of view of these applications) the further disadvantage that the system's characteristics are hidden in the way the equations are presented.
 Indeed, while the sound cones are a key dynamical object for the evolution (since they are characteristics corresponding to the propagation of sound), they are hidden in first-order formulations of the equations.